nixzee/vscode-linux-rp2040-pico-blinky/README.md

     source ~/.zshrc
     ```

-6. Finally, test by getting the version.
+7. Finally, test by getting the version.

     ```shell
     arm-none-eabi-gcc --version
     ```

+    You should see something like this:

+    ```console
+    ubuntu@node1  ~  arm-none-eabi-gcc --version
+    arm-none-eabi-gcc (GNU Arm Embedded Toolchain 10-2020-q4-major) 10.2.1 20201103 (release)
+    Copyright (C) 2020 Free Software Foundation, Inc.
+    This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    ```

 ## Pico Probe

+In order to debug the Pico, we will need a SWD debugger.
+TODO More info can be found in [Getting Started](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf#page=58).

+1. You can download the UF2 file for PicoProbe.
+Raspberry does have a repo where you can build it manually but lets skip that and save some time.
+Goto the [link](https://www.raspberrypi.org/documentation/rp2040/getting-started/#board-specifications) and download the UF2 File.

+2. Now take on of the Picos, plugin the micro USB cable into it.
+While holding down the **BOOTSEL** button, plug the USB cable into the computer.
+This will put the Pico in a bootloader mode and should show in Windows as a new drive.

+3. Now copy the UF2 file over to the Pico.
+In windows you should see a new drive under "This PC".
+Once copied over then Pico will reboot and you should have a solid green LED.

 ## OpenOCD

 This section will walk you through building and installing the OpenOCD for PicoProbe.
 At this time, OpenOCD does not officially support Rasperry Pi Pico so we need to build from their [branch](https://github.com/raspberrypi/openocd/tree/picoprobe).
+This is largely the same as what is in the [Getting Started](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf#page=58).

 1. We need to remove the official OpenOCD if present.